-People live in houses created during the Soviet period, but their worldview and ideological component are already developing in a different environment from the socialist one.
+It is interesting for me that people live in houses created during the Soviet period, but their worldview and ideological component are already developing in a different environment from the socialist one.
 In this situation, they form new urban rituals, practices and meanings.

 The project consists of several chapters, including documentary and conceptual parts (performance, still nature, video).
 Zine is released.